Gender and Sexuality Development Program

 - Unique programs for special needs.
-Children and teens who have both autism spectrum disorder and gender dysphoria, for example, have access to a support group designed specifically for them, led by John Strang, Psy.D.
+Children and teens who have both autism spectrum characteristics (or related conditions) and gender dysphoria have access to a support program designed specifically for them: the Gender and Autism Program led by John Strang, Psy.D.
 Many providers refer patients to our program to access these services, which may not be offered elsewhere.

 Conditions We Treat

 At Children’s National, we tailor counseling and support to each patient’s individual needs.
 In the GSDP, we counsel children and their families on issues including:

 - Gender-variant behaviors.
 Behaviors considered not in agreement with generally accepted gender roles.

 - Sexual identity issues.
 Also sometimes called sexual orientation, it concerns which sex a person feels sexually attracted to.
 That may be the same sex, the opposite sex or both.
 People may refer to themselves as gay, lesbian, straight, bisexual or another term.
 Those who are “questioning” are unsure of their sexual orientation.

 - Gender identity issues.
 A person’s sense of being male, female, gender neutral or another identity, regardless of their physical gender at birth.

 - Intersex conditions.
 These conditions involve variations in sexual anatomy that are present at birth.
 This includes both internal reproductive organs and external genitalia.
 We offer counsel on the personal and social aspects of these disorders of sex development (DSD).

 You can learn more about these issues in the our guide for parents (PDF).
 This guide also is available in Spanish (PDF).